onionpancakes/chassis/README.md

 (require '[dev.onionpancakes.chassis.core :as c])
 ```

+## Elements

 Use `html` function to generate HTML strings from vectors.

-Vectors with global keywords in the head position are treated as normal HTML elements.
+Vectors with **global keywords** in the head position are treated as normal HTML elements.
 The keyword's name is used as the element's tag name.

 ```clojure
 (c/html [:div "foo"])